xperimental/netatmo-exporter/dockerExample/README.md

 # System setup

 The docker configuration works great locally on my MacBook Pro as well as on a passive Intel based system under Ubuntu 20.4.
-The Ubuntu system is available in my local network (not externally) and a tablet in kiosk mode is working as the display of the Grafana dashboard.
-The *docker-compose.yml* as well as all other configuration files are available in the *_data* directory.
+The Ubuntu system is available in my local network (not externally).
+A tablet in kiosk mode is displaying the Grafana dashboard.
+The *docker-compose.yml* as well as all other configuration files are available in the *data* directory.

 # The Docker containers